 - (a) Quality is that characteristic which reflects professionally and technically appropriate patient services.
 Each provider must establish mechanisms for quality assurance including procedures for resolving concerns identified by patients, physicians, family members, or others in patient care or referral.
 Providers should also develop internal quality assurance and grievance procedures. - (b) Providers are encouraged to achieve a utilization level, which promotes cost effective service delivery. - (c) Hospice programs are required to meet or exceed the current Medicare Hospice Conditions of Participation, as adopted by CMS, and codified in the Code of Federal Regulations, along with State Licensure Regulations of the Department of Public Health.
 Licensed programs are required to meet the data collection requirements addressed in section 6 (f) (1) of this document. - (6) In Home Hospice Services Need Methodology - (a) Purpose.
 The purpose of this in home hospice services need methodology is to identify, by county, the number of hospice providers needed to assure the continued availability, accessibility, and affordability of quality care for residents of Alabama.
 A corporate entity must obtain a CON for each office, branch or parent.
 However, relocation, within the same county of an already established office that has previously obtained a CON and is not expanding services, does not require applying for a new CON. - (b) General.
 Formulation of this methodology was accomplished by a committee of the Statewide Health Coordinating Council (SHCC).
 The committee, which provided its recommendations to the SHCC, was composed of providers and consumers of health care, and received input from the hospice providers and other affected parties.
 Only the SHCC, with the Governor's final approval, can make changes to this methodology, except that SHPDA staff shall annually update statistical information to reflect more current population and utilization.
 Such updated information is available for a fee upon request.
-Adjustments are addressed in paragraph (e) below. - (c) Basic Methodology. - 1.
-There shall be no finding of need until SHPDA has collected data for a three-year period-following adoption of this section, sufficient to allow for the three-year planning horizon provided for herein.
-The SHCC approved the following methodology with the understanding that additional data is required in order to conduct a thorough investigation of both the appropriateness and accuracy of any need projections derived from it.
-To properly analyze the methodology, no determination of need will be made by SHPDA until January, 2013.
+Adjustments are addressed in paragraph (e) below.

+(c) Basic Methodology.

+1. The SHCC approved the following methodology with the understanding that additional data is required in order to conduct a thorough investigation of both the appropriateness and accuracy of any need projections derived from it.
+To properly analyze the methodology, no determination of need will be made by SHPDA until January, 2013 December 31, 2013.
 SHPDA staff will utilize this time to analyze the methodology using data obtained through all Alabama Hospice Providers who are required, through this section, to collect and provide data as required by SHPDA on an annual basis.
 SHPDA will present to the SHCC a preliminary finding of projected need based on the aforementioned methodology prior to the end of the aforementioned 3 year period, to allow the SHCC to assess the results and determine if the methodology should be further revised through an amendment to the SHP.

-- 2. Need Assessment for Hospice Services.1 - 3.
+- 2. Need Assessment for Hospice Services.
+1 - 3.
 The need for additional Hospice Services shall be calculated as follows: